Basketball League Rules

 - Two (2) technical fouls in one game result in an ejection and the player considered for suspension in the next game; unless the team starts the game with only four (4) players.

-- Two (2) ejections results in disqualification from league play for the rest of the season.
+- Two (2) ejections result in disqualification from league play for the rest of the season.

 - Two (2) shot free throws for technical fouls.

-- Improper wearing of uniform or no uniform will result in a two (2) shot technical foul that are to be shot PRIOR to the start of the game.
-AFTER the shots are attempted then there will be a jump ball to start the game.
+- Improper wearing of uniform or no uniform will result in a two (2) shot technical foul that is to be shot PRIOR to the start of the game.
+After the shots are attempted then there will be a jump ball to start the game.